EReis0/PowerShell-Modules/Modules/KitchenSink/README.md

 ## Get-Folder

-Prompt the user to select a folder in a file browser window
+Prompt the user to select a folder in a file browser window.

-### usage
+### Usage

 ```powershell
 Get-Folder